top of page

 Rooted in presence and tradition, adapted to your body in the moment.

-At ECHO, we work with the body as a whole—your rhythms, your nervous system, and the terrain that shapes how you feel day to day.
-Our approach draws from East Asian Medicine traditions including Chinese Medicine, Japanese acupuncture, and Korean Medicine, integrated with a modern lens.
+At ECHO, we work with the body as a whole: your rhythms, your nervous system, and the underlying terrain shaping how you feel day to day.
+Our care draws from multiple East Asian Medicine traditions, integrating time-honored techniques with a modern physiological lens and a deep responsiveness to what your body needs now.

 Quick menu: